Bhutan: Government and politics

 Bhutan is a constitutional monarchy with a parliamentary form of government.
 The reigning monarch is Jigme Khesar Namgyel Wangchuck.
 The current Prime Minister of Bhutan is Tshering Tobgay, leader of the People's Democratic Party.
 Bhutan's democratic transition in 2008 is seen as an evolution of its social contract with the monarchy since 1907.
-Bhutan was classified as a electoral democracy for year 2024 according to V-Dem Democracy Indices in the Regimes of the World classification.
+Bhutan was classified as an electoral democracy for year 2024 according to V-Dem Democracy Indices in the Regimes of the World classification.